dhaitz/CalibFW/DOCUMENTATION.md

 2. Analyzing: How to create a ROOT NTuple from a Kappa skim
 ================================================================================

-An NTuple can be created via a python configuration file (in `cfg/closure/`), which is then processed by `ClosureConfigBase` to create a .json file containing all necessary parameters.
-The json file can then further be processed with `closure`, the main executable.
+An NTuple can be created via a python configuration file (in `cfg/artus/`), which is then processed by `ArtusConfigBase` to create a .json file containing all necessary parameters.
+The json file can then further be processed with `artus`, the main executable.